Ryan Bivens

-Ryan D. Bivens (born January 29, 1979) is an American politician who has served as a member of the Kentucky House of Representatives since January 2025.
+Ryan Dale Bivens (born January 29, 1979) is an American politician who has served as a member of the Kentucky House of Representatives since January 2025.
 He represents Kentucky's 24th House district, which includes Green, Hart, and LaRue Counties.

 Political career

 Bivens was elected in the 2024 Kentucky House of Representatives election.
 He received 81.6 percent of the vote, defeating Democratic candidate Johnny Pennington.
 He defeated Asa L. T. Waggoner in the May primary election.